 One of the most interesting things was the audience response, with 150,000 views, nearly 3000 reactions, 548 comments, nearly 300 shares and comments like this:

 That kind of audience engagement only comes from truly loyal fans, and that is what the Betoota has built.
 Would GROW Super get a tonne of leads or sales from this?
 Not straight away.
 But it quite cleverly inspires audiences to investigate their brand further, putting highly engaged consumers into a nurturing pathway.
 It’s smart, and more brands should look to this type of content partnership to tap into committed audiences.
-Or you could spend a tonne of coin on Adwords and hope they convert without putting in the brand work that creates loyal customers.

 The other product The Betoota boys have delved into is their own beer, Betoota Bitter.
 It’s on tap at a stack of pubs and they consistently travel around the country to hold launches when it enters a new bar.
 Is it a money spinner?
 That’s a hard one – the craft beer market is highly geographical and crowded.
 Is it supposed to be a money spinner?
 Maybe not.
 It could just be more quality content helping to engage their fan base further down the marketing funnel.